 Abbreviation.-For commonly used terms, consult the latest edition of the CBE STYLE MANUAL.
-Some terms (e.g., "liter") should be spelled out each time; others, (e.g., "ultraviolet," "infrared," "relative humidity," "respiratory quotient," "vapor pressure," "hypersensitive reaction," and "hectare") may be abbreviated if spelled out with the abbreviated form following in parentheses the first time it appears in the article; and still others (e.g., "week," "month," and "year") may be abbreviated if preceded by a numeral.
-Occasional use of abbrevations not found in the STYLE MANUAL or STANDARD METRIC PRACTICE GUIDE is permitted if these terms are spelled out the first time they are used with abbreviation stated parenthetically, and if they facilitate comprehension.
+Some terms (e.g., "liter") should be spelled out each time; others, (e.g., "ultraviolet," "infrared," "relative humidity," "respiratory quotient," "vapor pressure," "hypersensitive reaction," and "hectare") may be abbreviated if spelled out with the abbreviated form following in parenthesis the first time it appears in the article.
+Common words (e.g., diameter, temperature, concentration, year, month, week, day, hour, minute, second) will not be abbreviated except when required in Tables because of space limitations.
+Occasional use of abbreviations not found in the STYLE MANUAL or STANDARD METRIC PRACTICE GUIDE is permitted if these terms are spelled out the first time they are used with abbreviation stated parenthetically, and if they facilitate comprehension.

 The limited use of abbreviations of chemical substances in equations, tables, and figures to avoid repeated usage of lengthy terms is acceptable if the rules and recommendations adopted by the IUPAC-IUB are followed (Arch.
 Biochem.
 Biophys.
 129:1-11.
 1969; J. Biol.
 Chem.
 241:527-534.
 1966; and Biochemistry 5:1445, 2485.
 1966; also 6:362, 3287-3292, 7:483-485).
-Since PHYTOPATHOLOGY is published primarily for plant pathologists, it is essential that all terms be clear to the reader.
+Since PHYTOPATHOLOGY is published primarily for plant pathologists, it is essential that all terms be explicitly clear to the reader.
 Clarity is more important than brevity.

-Names and terms.-Underline scientific names (in text only).
+Names and terms.-Underline scientific names (in text only) to signify italicization.
 Check thoroughly the spelling after each typing.
 Include authorities, accurately spelled or properly abbreviated (see INDEX OF PLANT DISEASES, USDA Handbook 165, p.
-517-523, 1960) only for organisms actually used in the investigation.
+517-523.
+1960) only for organisms actually used in the investigation.

 Indicate culture designation if culture is deposited in any recognized collection (American Type Culture Collection, Centraalbureau voor Schimmelcultures, Commonwealth Mycological Institute, Northern Regional Research Laboratory, etc.).
-If the culture used is not one already on deposit in one of these collections, early consideration should be given to depositing the culture so that reference to the collection number can be made in the manuscript.
+If the culture used is not one already on deposit in one of these collections, early consideration should be given to deposition and preservation so that reference to the collection number can be made in the manuscript, and other workers can secure identified cultures for further experimentation.

 Nomenclature for bacterial species should be that employed in common usage (i.e., the most recent edition of BERGEY'S MANUAL OF DETERMINATIVE BACTERIOLOGY, 7th ed.).
 If the author disagrees with this usage, first use of the name in the text and abstract should be followed by the name, in parentheses, as given in BERGEY'S MANUAL.
 Where applicable, strains should be designated in title and in words supplied later for indexing.
-Genetic symbols should essentially follow those recommended by Demerce et al. (GENETICS 54:61-76.
+Genetic symbols should essentially follow those recommended by Demerec et al. (GENETICS 54:61-76.
 1961).

-Use cultivars for agronomic or horticultural varieties.
+Use the term "cultivar" for agronomic or horticultural varieties.
 Single quotes are used to enclose the name of the cultivar only when it follows the botanical name.
-Authors should have the accuracy of plant introduction (P.I.) numbers checked.
+Authors should have the accuracy of plant introduction (P.I. or C.I.) numbers checked.
 (Furnish P.I. number and scientific name of plant to: Howard L. Hyland, New Crops Research Branch, Beltsville, Md.
 20705.)